Teaching Staff and Responsibilities

 AQA Design and Technology.
 Here is a link to the specification for more detailed information:

 What will my daughter learn at KS4?

-GCSE Design and Technology will prepare students to participate confidently and successfully in an increasingly technological world.
-Students will gain awareness and learn from wider influences on Design and Technology including historical, social, cultural, environmental and economic factors.
+GCSE Design and Technology will prepare pupils to participate confidently and successfully in an increasingly technological world.
+Pupils will gain awareness and learn from wider influences on Design and Technology including historical, social, cultural, environmental and economic factors.
 Students will get the opportunity to work creatively when designing and making and apply technical and practical expertise.
 Our GCSE allows students to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
 They will also have the opportunity to study specialist technical principles in greater depth.